Nutrient Management Strategy

 Sources: Louisiana River Basins Map and Bayou Plaquemine-Brule Watershed Map

-The Mississippi River Basin carries heavy loads of nutrients to the Gulf of Mexico, routinely resulting in seasonal hypoxic zones.
-The area of bottom-water hypoxia in the Gulf of Mexico has been monitored and mapped in summer from 1985 to present, except for 1989.
+The Mississippi River Basin carries heavy loads of nutrients to the Gulf of America, routinely resulting in seasonal hypoxic zones.
+This area of bottom-water hypoxia in the Gulf has been monitored and mapped in summer from 1985 to present, except for 1989 and 2016.
 A grid of stations was laid out in 1985, transects (lines of stations) were added over the years, and transects expanded to the west as the size of the hypoxic zone increased.
 The main purpose of the summer monitoring cruise is to map the extent of hypoxia and the physical, chemical and biological parameters associated with it and to link the size with conditions in the Mississippi River watershed.
-The monitoring and mapping begins at Southwest Pass of the Mississippi River (except in 2010) and progresses westward.
-Data and field measurements are collected for different depths including depth, temperature, salinity, dissolved oxygen, turbidity, percent photosynthetically available radiation and phytoplankton biomass.
+The monitoring and mapping generally begins at Southwest Pass of the Mississippi River (except in 2010) and progresses westward.
+Data and field measurements are collected for different depths including depth, temperature, salinity, dissolved oxygen, turbidity, percent photosynthetically available radiation and often phytoplankton biomass.
 Each line of stations is transited so that the stations continue in an offshore or inshore (within the draft of the ship) direction until the area of hypoxia is exited.
 Some transects are extended past the offshore limits of hypoxia for comparison with prior years.
 If there is insufficient time to map the entire area, the estimated size may be less than actual size.
 There has been a consistent mapping protocol over a similar grid since 1985.
 Instrumentation is calibrated before, during and after the cruise to ensure quality data.
+The annual summer hypoxia cruise represents one of the longest ecological data sets on record.